 Joe: Yeah, versus just plow right into the content.
-Then we’ll do the inspiration part, which is really the meat of the podcast, and then we’ll hopefully close each one with a sense of motion– so now you’ve heard a lot of things, what should you go do with this?
+Then we’ll do the inspiration part, which is really the meat of the podcast for entrepreneur, and then we’ll hopefully close each one with a sense of motion– so now you’ve heard a lot of things, what should you go do with this?
 Or is there something to contemplate as you leave?

 Shannon: Haha… dun, dun, dun…

 Joe: Maybe just get to know… since it is just the two of us, why don’t you get to know us a little bit better.

 Joe: Shannon, why don’t you just start with just a general description of who you are and what makes you who you are.
 Then give us like two fun facts about you at the end.